Updated: June 09, 2025

 Using a guarantor means that a willing family member or close friend can actually help you get your mortgage.
 Sometimes this is also known as a ‘family assist mortgage’.
 It’s probably the most realistic way of securing a mortgage with no deposit.

-Lenders might also ask that the savings equal to the cost of a deposit are placed in an account held by them.
+Lenders might also ask that savings equal to the cost of a deposit be placed in an account they hold.

 This acts as a ‘temporary deposit’.